ovh/docs/pages/cloud/storage/pcs-create-container/guide.en-gb.md

 ![horizon container created](images/create-container-20211005155936971.png)

-You can also see it in your OVHcloud Control Panel
+You can also see it in your OVHcloud Control Panel.

 ![pcs dashboard](images/create-container-20211005160503200.png)